-Impact measurement and management are integral to making effective impact investments.
-It includes identifying and considering the positive and negative effects one’s business actions have on people and the planet, and then figuring out ways to mitigate the negative and maximize the positive in alignment with one’s goals.
+Impact measurement and management includes identifying and considering the positive and negative effects one’s business actions have on people and the planet, and then figuring out ways to mitigate the negative and maximize the positive in alignment with one’s goals.
 Impact measurement & management is iterative by nature.
 Consider these four distinct actions to get started:

-- Select metrics & set targets: Use relevant output, outcome, and proxy indicators to set targets (as appropriate), track performance, and manage toward success.
-Impact metrics should ultimately deliver investment decision information, help you learn and pivot when necessary, and strengthen the performance of your portfolio and investment strategy.
+- Select metrics & set targets: Investors should use relevant output, outcome, and proxy metrics to set targets (as appropriate), track performance, and manage toward success.
+Impact metrics should ultimately deliver investment decision information, help learn and pivot when necessary, and strengthen the performance of investors’ portfolio and investment strategy.
 IRIS+ includes Core Metrics Sets which are short list of key indicators for each Strategic Goal, and are backed by evidence and based on best practices across the industry.
 Acknowledging, that each investment is different, Core Metrics Sets can be tailored to include specific metrics that are relevant to each investor and enterprise.

-Linkages: The GIIN partners with leading market builders to harmonize impact measurement metric sets, methodologies, and assessment tools.
-These linkages serve as a “cross walk” between otherwise independent efforts and IRIS+, supporting the consolidation and effectiveness of IMM practices globally.
-Access the GIIN’s linkages here.
+IRIS+ Alignments: The GIIN partners with leading market builders to harmonize impact measurement metric sets, methodologies, and assessment tools.
+These alignments clarify how IRIS+ can be used alongside market-level initiatives, supporting the consolidation and effectiveness of IMM practices globally.
+Access the GIIN’s alignments here.

-To more deeply engage with our team, we encourage you to consider GIIN membership, where you can access one-on-one virtual “office hours” and receive answers to your questions from a GIIN IMM specialist, and also keep an eye on upcoming IMM trainings, which are open to non-members.
+To more deeply engage with the GIIN’s IMM team, we encourage you to consider GIIN membership, where you can access one-on-one virtual “office hours” and receive answers to your questions from a GIIN IMM specialist, and also keep an eye on upcoming IMM workshops, which are open to non-members.

 - Become a GIIN member and gain access to IMM virtual "office hours"